 The tale was written down by Giambatissa Basile in Italy in the 1500s.
 There is now no mention of the golden slipper.
-The Chinese small foot fetish thing wasn’t a thing in Italy you see, so it didn’t survive.
+Italians didn’t share the small-foot fetish with China so that part of the tale didn’t resonate and wasn’t retained.
 That’s not to say that footwear wasn’t associated with women’s sexuality.
 Basile’s heroine does wear very high heels to keep her skirts from being muddied.
 Basile wrote down his tales in Neapolitan, a very rare dialect.
-His versions weren’t translated into other languages until the 19th century.
+This is why his versions weren’t translated into other languages until the 19th century.

-Perhaps because Neapolitan was a rare dialect, Charles Perrault’s French version of Cinderella is more famous.
-No one knows how French storytellers were able to get their hands on the Neapolitan tale.
+Because of the dialect thing, Charles Perrault’s French version of Cinderella is the more famous.
+No one knows exactly how French storytellers were able to get their hands on the Neapolitan tale.
 There must have been someone who could both read Neapolitan and speak French, but that storyteller has been lost in history.
 (Perhaps because she was a woman.)

 Perrault’s tongue-in-cheek attitude makes it clear that he himself was sophisticated enough to find the story of Cinderella a little silly, but many popular versions of the story simply disregard Perrault’s tone and focus on the cheerful optimism of the events themselves.

 In Romania there’s a version called Fairy White.
-The girl who is mistreated only has a cow (called Fairy White).
-The stepmother serves the cow to Cinderella character.
-So the Romanians remember — from the original Chinese tale — that the girl has to cannibalise her fairy spirit.
+The mistreated main character has only a cow.
+(The cow is called Fairy White).
+The stepmother serves the cow meat to the Cinderella character.
+Remembering the older Chinese tale, Romanians kept the part of the story in which the girl must cannibalise her fairy spirit.

-In Italy the story gets sexy.
+In Italy the story becomes eroticised.
 Oftentimes the violence and cruelty in Cinderella tales was more akin to horror comedy such as we see coming mainly out of America today, notably in TV series like Dexter and Santa Clarita Diet.